 As a sexual health and wellness brand that creates hemp-based formulas for vibrant wellbeing – like our Wellness Tonic with CBD – both in and out of the bedroom, we view our role today as a continuation of that tradition.
 Call it a 4,000-year-old fad, with modern science to support what our ancestors always knew.

 And they were right.
 CBD really is a remarkable substance, with wide-ranging applications for mental and physical health.
-To celebrate the launch of Tonic Flavors – our bestselling Wellness Tonic with CBD, now available in all-natural, all-organic and delicious Double Mint and Blood Orange – we’ve rounded up our favorite fascinating, surprising, and above all useful information about what CBD can do for you, whether you’re looking for a great time in the bedroom or just a little gentle help in coping with chaotic times – or both!
+We’ve rounded up our favorite fascinating, surprising, and above all useful information about what CBD can do for you, whether you’re looking for a great time in the bedroom or just a little gentle help in coping with chaotic times – or both!

 The Roots: Your Endocannabinoid System

 CBD has proven pain-relieving, anti-inflammatory, anti-anxiety, and antioxidant properties.
 Even though it might sound too good to be true, there’s a great deal of solid scientific research that shows the complex ways CBD interacts with the body, promoting balance and improved functioning across multiple systems.
 But how exactly does CBD work, and what mechanisms lead to its effects?

 The answer lies in a recently-discovered, but essential, component of human biology – the endocannabinoid system.
 An ancient network of biochemical pathways that we share with a host of other animals, from mammals to birds to sea urchins, the ECS plays a foundational role in promoting homeostasis – the stable internal environment that the body needs to stay healthy and well.